 International Literacy Day (ILD) is celebrated on September 8th worldwide since 1967 to promote literacy and raise awareness globally on literacy issues.

-ILD advocate for a literate world supports literacy educators and leaders, and celebrate the power of literacy.
+ILD advocate for a literate world supports literacy educators and leaders and celebrates the power of literacy.
 The main aim is to highlight the importance of literacy as a matter of human rights and advance society towards a more literate and sustainable society.

-On 26 October 1966 UNESCO in its 14th General conference declared 8 September as international literacy day which is now a part of the UN’s sustainable development goals program, highlight the need of changes and improvement to be made worldwide in literacy development.
+On 26 October 1966 UNESCO in its 14th General conference declared 8 September as international literacy day which is now a part of the UN’s sustainable development goals program, highlight the need for changes and improvements to be made worldwide in literacy development.